 Daily reading is essential.

-- Lots and lots of practice is required for students with dyslexia to develop and master literacy skills.
+- Practice is required for students with dyslexia to develop and master literacy skills.

 - Read aloud with your child when they are becoming frustrated.
-This helps them to understand and enjoy what they are reading and it still helps them to learn.
+This helps them to understand and enjoy what they are reading.

 - Your child can also read along with books on tape or CD.